 (Virtual/ Online Event with Professional Live Captions)

-You need to register for the free event on Eventbrite.
+Please register for the free event on Eventbrite.
 The event will also be recorded and shared on our website after the event.
-Facebook event.

 This event is part of the 2nd Season of the Feminist and Accessible Publishing and Communications Technologies Speaker and Workshop Series (https://www.feministandaccessiblepublishingandtechnology.com), organized by Dr. Alex Ketchum.
 This series was made possible thanks to our sponsors: SSHRC (and the Initiative for Digital Citizen Research), the Institute for Gender, Sexuality, and Feminist Studies (IGSF), Milieux, Initiative for Indigenous Futures, Algorithmic Media Observatory, MILA, Cinema Politics, McGill’s Department of History and Classical Studies, Black Feminist Futures Working Group, the Sustainability Projects Fund, Moving Image Research Laboratory, The McGill Writing Centre, MUTEK IMG, the Intersectionality Research Hub, and Machine Agencies.

 There is no fee required to attend this event.
-We will provide professional live captioning.
+We will provide captions.
 The event will be recorded and the video will be made available on our website within a few days of the event.